DaviesX/cytoscape-alignment-drawer/README.md

 # CytoscapeAlignmentDrawer
-An alignment drawing plugin for cytoscape
+An alignment drawing app for cytoscape.
+To install this app, you will need Cytoscape 3.0+.
+Detailed instructions can be seen at: http://wiki.cytoscape.org/Cytoscape_3/UserManual/AppManager

 # Able to select desired induced subnetwork with a set of new GUI 2016-1-30
 Show everything